 Spam runs rampant on Gmail, but you have options.

-Spam has become as certain as death and taxes, and email providers are in a constant war to keep our inboxes free of phishing attempts, malware, and unwanted clutter.
-That’s why understanding Gmail’s spam settings is important.
+Email providers constantly fight to keep our inboxes free of phishing attempts, malware, and clutter.
+That’s why understanding Gmail spam settings is important.

 While Gmail’s filter is good at sorting the junk from the treasure, sometimes a sketchy message slips through the net.
 Other times, an important email gets misplaced.

 You can, however, train the accuracy of Google’s algorithm and set up some custom rules of your own.
-Let’s discuss how to customize Gmail’s spam settings and filter.
+So let’s discuss how to customize Gmail’s spam settings and filter.

 How to manually mark or unmark emails as spam

 For most users, one of the best ways to modify the Gmail spam filter settings is to provide it with feedback.

 Manually marking or unmarking your emails as spam helps train Google’s algorithm and reduces the chance of incorrect classification.

 Mark or unmark emails as spam on the Gmail (website)